Reflex Sympathetic Dystrophy Syndrome

 the sacrum and coccyx, a group of bones fused together at the base of the spine.

 The vertebrae are linked by ligaments, tendons, and muscles.
-Back pain can occur when,
+Back pain can occur

-one of these muscles or ligaments in the back.
+spasm in one of these muscles or ligaments in the back.

-Between the vertebrae are round, spongy pads of cartilage called discs that act much like
+Between the vertebrae are round, spongy pads of cartilage called discs that act much

-this happens, the condition is called a slipped, bulging, herniated, or ruptured disc, and it
+pain.
+When this happens, the condition is called a slipped, bulging, herniated, or

-sometimes results in permanent nerve damage.
+ruptured disc, and it sometimes results in permanent nerve damage.

-The column-like spinal cord is divided into segments similar to the corresponding vertebrae:
+The column-like spinal cord is divided into segments similar to the corresponding

-rootlets which form branch-like appendages leading from its ventral side (that is, the front
+roots and rootlets which form branch-like appendages leading from its ventral side

-of the body) and from its dorsal side (that is, the back of the body).
-Along the dorsal root
+(that is, the front of the body) and from its dorsal side (that is, the back of the body).

-are the cells of the dorsal root ganglia, which are critical in the transmission of "pain"
+Along the dorsal root are the cells of the dorsal root ganglia, which are critical in the

-messages from the cord to the brain.
-It is here where injury, damage, and trauma become
+transmission of "pain" messages from the cord to the brain.
+It is here where injury,

 The Nervous Systems